 Naturally, this does not mean that deep learning is a flawless technology.
 No such thing exists, and the mistakes simply can occur.
 But when they do, the deep learning algorithms can learn from them and improve themselves.

 At first, you might think that deep learning is better, simply because it’s more advanced.
 But, as you already know, it also requires more input data.
 It’s a massive simplification, but you don’t need an advanced scientific calculator to calculate simple primary school mathematical operation.
 Your ordinary pocket calculator is fully sufficient.
 The same thing is with the machine and deep learning.

 You should rather think of these two technologies as complementary solutions.
 However, we are far from saying that machine learning is worse in any way.
 It’s a technology designed to handle more straightforward tasks, and for that, it’s perfect!

 On the other hand, when you start working with massive amounts of data, when problems you want to solve become more and more complex–this is where deep learning comes into play.

-However, if you are at the very beginning of your AI journey, most likely, you don’t need deep learning at this stage.
+However, if you are at the very beginning of your AI software development journey, most likely, you don’t need deep learning at this stage.
 Although we say machine learning is more straightforward, it’s still an impressive technology, capable of dealing with many problems!